danielkremes05/app-calulator/README.md

 # App React Calculator

-## How about this project:
+## Project Overview
-    - The idea is make one simple calculator in react to training my skils in react
+The aim of this project is to create a simple calculator using React to improve my skills in React development.

-Usage
+## Usage
-## To use the calculator, the user can:
+To use the calculator, users can:

 - Enter numbers using the numeric buttons (0-9).
 - Click on an operation button (+, -, *, /) to set the desired operation.
 - Enter another number.
 - Click the equals button (=) to perform the calculation and display the result.
 - Click the clear button (C) to reset the calculator.
-- The user can also use the decimal point button (.) to enter decimal numbers.
+- Users can also use the decimal point button (.) to enter decimal numbers.

+## Project Link
+View the Calculator App [here](https://danielkremes05.github.io/app-calulator/).

-## Skils used:
+## Skills Used
-    - HTML5 CSS3 JavaScript
+- HTML5, CSS3, JavaScript
-    - styled-components
+- Styled-components
-    - Hooks react
+- React Hooks

-## Updated 9 June 2024
+## Updated: 9th June 2024